-The paper is comprised of 26 50-minute lectures in Michaelmas and Lent Terms and a revision lecture in Easter Term.
-It is not permitted to record lectures.
+The paper is comprised of 25 50-minute lectures in Michaelmas and Lent Terms and a revision lecture in Easter Term.

-There are six supervisions across Michaelmas and Lent terms and one additional revision supervision in Easter.
+Supervisions are spread across Michaelmas and Lent terms - students will receive a minimum of 5 and a maximum of 6 across the two terms.
+Students can also expect a revision supervision in Easter.
 The assignment of supervisors is the responsibility of college Directors of Studies.
 Details on question selection, length of essay, and style should be discussed with each student's supervisor.
 Sample supervision essay questions are provided below towards the end of this paper guide.